scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 :code:`parmed`, a list of dictionaries is created; each dictionary contains the indices of the pair of atoms that form a bond.

-For instance, parsing a PDB file that contains structural information for a small section of DNA: [1bna]_
+In the code snippet below, this parser is used to extract data from a PDB file that contains structural information for a small section of
+DNA: [1bna]_

 .. code-block:: python